JamieH01/JamiesMiscLibrary/docs.md

 # Structs

 ## Array2d
 Probably the most useful thing here.
-An Array2d is a vector with width and height fields, allowing it to be indexed as both a 1 and 2 dimensional table. it also has an optional position lookup table to make converting from an index to a position faster, with the downside of an initial hitch when initializing.
-I generally recommend you set it on.
+An Array2d is a vector with width and height fields, allowing it to be indexed as both a 1 and 2 dimensional table.

 ### new / new_from
 Creates a new table from either a default value or existing vector.
 Dont worry about these, use the macro `array2d!`.